open-contracting/kingfisher-collect/docs/local.rst

 .. tip::

-   ``psycopg`` is compiled from source against the libpq C library.
-If you can't install the build prerequisites (a C compiler and the libpq development files), install the self-contained binary build instead, alongside the other requirements:
+   ``psycopg`` is compiled from source.
+If you can't install the build prerequisites (a C compiler and the libpq library's development files), try:

    .. code-block:: bash